 Woodbury University contracts with Securitas USA, a private security company which serves the Burbank campus to provide non-sworn officers 24 hours day, seven days a week.
 All campus security officers are registered with the Bureau of Security and Investigative Services as licensed security guards.
 Security personnel receives training in patrol procedures, report writing, first aid, CPR, and the use of Automatic External Defibrillators (AED).
 Security officers are uniformed, unarmed, and have the same powers to arrest as any private citizen.
 Security's primary responsibilities are to monitor activities throughout the institution, respond to requests for service, enforce policies, and provide escorts to and from vehicles, classrooms, or residence halls.
 Through the 24/7 security presence, Campus Security is also supported by enhanced security features such as cameras, card access control systems and intrusion & panic alarms.
 Security deployment and posture is also enhanced based on the size and scope of campus events.
-A full-time Security Coordinator and Campus Safety Coordinator oversees security, which reports to the Office of Administrative Services.
+A full-time Campus Safety Manager oversees security, which reports to the Vice President, Finance and Accounting (VPFA).
 The Security office is located in the Whitten Student Center.